 In homes that do not require a lot of heated water, tankless heaters can save homeowners significantly in energy costs.
-With some models, you could even see as much savings as $160 per year compared to a traditional water heater.
+With some models, you could even see as many savings as $160 per year compared to a traditional water heater.
 Tankless water heaters are also environmentally friendly, as there is less water waste with a tankless system because individuals are not running the tap and waiting for the water to warm up.
-Energy consumption is also typically reduced between 24 and 34 percent in home’s that use 41 gallons of water or less, according to Energy.gov.
-In addition to saving money and being more energy efficient, tankless water heaters allow homeowners access to a nearly endless hot water supply.
+Energy consumption is also typically reduced between 24 and 34 percent in homes that use 41 gallons of water or less.
+In addition to saving money and being more energy-efficient, tankless water heaters allow homeowners access to a nearly endless hot water supply.
 In contrast with the batch heating of a traditional system, the on-demand method of heating reduces the chance that your hot water will ever run out.
 That means you no longer have to worry about racing family members to the shower to ensure you get warm water.

 In short, tankless systems save energy, money and resources.
 Replacing your traditional system with a tankless water heater could be hugely beneficial, and you will not have to worry about running out of hot water!
 Contact SMO Energy today to speak with a specialist about your options for installing this system in your home.
 The company’s experts can also answer any questions you may have regarding installation, maintenance and energy savings.

 Additionally, if you would like one of SMO’s technicians to come to your residence and conduct a free energy consultation, click the image below.